and Stative Verbs

 about buying a new car."

 is describing a process, or an action.
-Something that is happening,
+This is something that is happening,

 rather than simply being.
 So here we can use the progressive form.